-The Network provides opportunities for human service workers to network, exchange information and resources, and to participate in affordable trainings targeted to their needs.
+The Network provides opportunities for human service workers to network, exchange information and resources, and participate in affordable training workshops targeted to their needs.
+Many of our current workshops address the trauma resulting from the pandemic and how it can be managed by workers and their clients.
 Founded by Enterprise Community Partners in 2005, The Network was created to address the training and professional development needs of direct service staff.
 The Network operates with the help of one employee and many dedicated volunteers.

 The governing body of the Network is the Board of Directors, which establishes policy and directs the activities of the organization and Training Team.
 Members govern the overall direction of the Network and provide input and resources to the organization’s programs.
 Participation in a leadership role offers a chance to be a key player in shaping the Network’s future and to gain practical leadership experience, along with developing a network of professional contacts.

 The Board reviews and makes recommendations regarding training activities, approves policies, and makes decisions regarding organizational finances.
 Board members serve as officers, Team co-chairs or appointed representatives.
 Members are elected each June to serve two-year terms beginning in July, with a limit of two terms.
 The Board meets monthly and requires a time commitment of six hours monthly.

 Make a financial contribution to the organization

 As able, participate in training events, events, and fundraising efforts

 Promote the Network to colleagues and community

 Board members are responsible for the financial success of the organization, including funds from contributions, training attendees and memberships.